jhu-ip/cs220-f25/assign/hw3.md

 A proper grid file contains an initial line with two integers indicating the number of rows (N) and columns (M) in the grid.
 This is followed by N lines of M lower case alphabet letters each.
 Note that N and M can be different values but are always less than or equal to 20 (MAX_GRID).
 You can assume there are no spaces between the letters in a row.
 Anything below the character grid in the input file can be ignored.

 There are only 2 types of invalid grids that your program must detect and report.
-[NOTE that many other error conditions may exist, but you are not required to handle them.]
+[Note that many other error conditions may exist, but you are not required to handle them.]
 In either of the following cases, your program should print "Error: malformed grid file" to `stdout`, advance to the next line, and exit with return value `3`:

 * if the number of rows and columns cannot be read from the first line
 * if any expected letters are missing